bubaley/fastapi-ronin/docs/index.md

 ## 🎯 Philosophy

-FastAPI Mason is designed with these principles:
+FastAPI Ronin is designed with these principles:

-- **Familiar**: If you know Django REST Framework, you already know FastAPI Mason
+- **Familiar**: If you know Django REST Framework, you already know FastAPI Ronin
 - **Flexible**: Customize every aspect while maintaining sensible defaults
 - **Fast**: Built on FastAPI's high-performance foundation
 - **Modular**: Use only what you need, when you need it